DavidB137/spsp-openwrt/README.md

-# Simple publish-subscribe protocol
+# Simple publish-subscribe protocol (OpenWrt)

-SPSP connects low power IoT clients to MQTT[^mqtt] or other protocols.
+SPSP connects low power IoT clients to MQTT or other protocols.

 It's an extensible framework for publish-subscribe pattern.